gaonkar/gaonkar.github.io/resume-print.md

 **Atlantis Computing** (May 2011 - Aug 2012)

 * Ensured improvement of performance (5x), reliability (raised to 5 9s), and scalability (1000s of desktop virtual machines) to the core deduplication based EXT3 filesystem of Atlantis ILIO
-* Developed integrity tools to verify ILIO filesystem consistency
-* Designed and productized new features (ILIO fastclone) that resulted in new product lines
 * Provided authoritative advice to CEO and CTO on technical matters
 * Led/mentored the entire development team (15+ engineers) (platform, control plane, UI and UX)